About This Recipe

 - Preheat the oven to 375°F (190°C) or set your broiler to high.

-- Toast the bolillos – Heat a skillet over medium heat, add butter or oil, and lightly toast the cut side of the bread until golden.
+- Toast the bolillos.
+Heat a skillet over medium heat and add butter.
+Place the bolillo halves cut side down and toast until golden and crispy, about 2 minutes.
 Set aside.

-- Cook the chorizo – In the same skillet, cook the chorizo over medium heat for about 5–7 minutes, breaking it apart with a spatula until fully cooked.
+- Cook the chorizo.
+In the same skillet, cook the chorizo over medium heat for 5 to 7 minutes, breaking it apart with a spatula until fully cooked and browned.
+If using soyrizo, add an extra tablespoon of oil since it is leaner.
 Remove from heat.

-- Assemble the molletes – Spread a generous layer of refried beans on each toasted bolillo half.
+- Assemble the molletes.
+Spread a generous layer of warm refried beans on each toasted bolillo half.
 Top with cooked chorizo and a handful of shredded cheese.

-- Melt the cheese – Place the molletes on a baking sheet and bake for 5 minutes, or broil for 2–3 minutes, until the cheese is bubbly and golden.
+- Melt the cheese.
+Place the molletes on a baking sheet and bake for 5 minutes, or broil for 2 to 3 minutes, until the cheese is bubbly and golden.

 Notes